Module 07: UX/UI Fundamentals

 Introduction

 In Part I, you learned what software is and how web applications work.
-You built lemonade stands in the terminal and browser.
+You built chat applications in the terminal and browser.
 But we skipped a critical question:

 How do you know what to build?